rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 For sake of simplicity, we'll call both test doubles as *mocks*.
 So, mocks are partial implementation of an interface, that we can program to respond to a given set of inputs (signals), and we can verify that they received the expected signals.

 There are a lot of libraries that can help us to create mocks.
 The most famous in the Java world is [Mockito](https://site.mockito.org/).
-However, it poorly integrates with Kotlin, and it's not idiomatic.
-We can use [MockK](https://mockk.io/) instead.
+In the Kotlin ecosystem, its counterpart is called [MockK](https://mockk.io/) instead.
 MockK is a mocking library that is idiomatic to Kotlin.
 It's very powerful and easy to use.
 Again, this article is not intended to be a tutorial on how to use MockK.
 So, we'll focus solely on how to use it to mock a function defined with a `Raise<E>` context.

 Mocking a dependency is a three steps process.
 First, you need to retrieve from the library an empty mock of the dependency: